getsentry/sentry-php/docs/advanced.rst

 `````````````````````

 If you're using `Composer <https://getcomposer.org/>`_ to manage
-dependencies, you can add Raven with it.
+dependencies, you can add the Sentry SDK with it.

 .. code-block:: json